STRATEGIC LEADERSHIP TEAM

 Mrs Lambert works part time and will be leading our provision for children with special educational needs and disabilities.
 She will also be teaching for 1 day per week in Year 3 with Mrs May.

 She enjoys cycling, walking and camping (preferably glamping) with her family.

 Mrs Astley is currently on maternity leave and is due to return at the end of October.

 Mrs Astley has been teaching at Woodloes for several years but some of the older children might be used to calling her Miss Younghusband.
 She loves hiking and in her spare time can also be found playing tennis, running and cooking for friends and family.

 Mr Keir Mitchell

-An experienced teacher, Keir now runs the all-age forest school programme at Woodloes.
+Mr Mitchell ears lots of hats at Woodloes and will start the school year working in Year 3 with Mrs Skirvin.
+He is an experienced teacher who delivers tutoring sessions as part of the NTP in addition to running the all-age forest school programme at Woodloes.
 He has published articles on his work and prides himself on the levels of personal responsibility, safety, self-fulfilment and social development that the children are able to achieve through child initiated learning in the sessions and the consequent benefits to their self esteem and future well being